httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 For interoperability, it's important that generic implementations be complete and follow the algorithms closely; see {{strict}}.
 To aid this, a common test suite is being maintained by the community; see <https://github.com/httpwg/structured-header-tests>.

+Implementers should note that dictionaries and parameters are order-preserving maps.
+Some headers may not convey meaning in the ordering of these data types, but it should still be exposed so that applications which need to use it will have it available.

 # Changes